saurabhforgoogle/Small-Projects/README.md

 # Small-Projects
-this repo contains all  begineer project or analysis i have done.
+this repo contains all  begineer project or analysis i have done using python.